-Anti-N-methyl-D-aspartate (NMDA) encephalitis is a treatment-responsive inflammatory encephalopathic autoimmune disease associated with anti-NMDA receptor antibodies.
+Anti-N-methyl-D-aspartate (anti-NMDA) receptor encephalitis is a treatment-responsive inflammatory encephalopathic autoimmune neurologic disease associated with anti-NMDA receptor antibodies.
 The disease is mostly associated with teratomas of the ovaries and is thus considered a paraneoplastic neurologic syndrome (PNS).
 However, there are a significant number of cases with no detectable tumor.

 Diagnosis